johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Fixed various bugs and performance issues.

+- **Improved reliability**

+  Fixed an issue that may have caused the browser to crash when displaying Google search results, specifically when Google was set as the default search engine through group policy.

 ## Version 135.0.3179.54: April 3, 2025

 Fixed various bugs and performance issues, Dev channel updates, feature updates, policy updates, and web platform release notes.